 Wediquette Wednesday: How do we label our non-traditional bridal party?

 Each Wednesday, we tackle wedding etiquette.
 At times, it’s a reader question or one from a colleague, friend or family member and other times we’ll cover a popular issue.
-This week, we are sharing a question from Dee Lane’s advice column in the new Summer/Autumn 2016 issue of New Orleans Bride Magazine.
+(Note: Questions may be edited for clarity and brevity.)
+This week is a throwback question from Dee Lane’s advice column in an older issue of New Orleans Bride Magazine.

 Answer: Thanks to trailblazers before you, these terms are already in place.
 Your male friend would be known as the man of honor and your fiancé’s friend would be called the the best woman.
 There are also other options such as bride’s attendant or honor attendant, groom’s maid, best lady, best maid, and I’ve even seen best friend of honor.
 You can also just say “standing for the bride is _____.”